 No soaking in a bathtub or swimming pool for at least 4 weeks.
 No swimming in hot tubs, lakes, or ponds for at least 4-6 weeks, until your incision is completely healed.

 You will go home with a cold therapy device.
 To prevent freezer burn, do not put the ice pad directly on your skin.
 Try to ice often for the first 72 hours to help decrease pain and swelling.

 You will have a follow up visit at one of the sports medicine clinics in 10-14 days.
 Your stitches will be removed at that visit.

 You may get a prescription for narcotic pain medicine before surgery.
-Please get this filled before surgery to use after surgery.
+Please get this filled before surgery to use after the surgery.
 The goal is to help you manage your pain, not make you pain-free.
-Do not drive until you have been off the narcotic pain medicine for at least 24 hours
+Do not drive until you have been off the narcotic pain medicine for at least 24 hours.

 You may also get an anti-inflammatory medicine, such as naproxen or indomethacin to help with pain and swelling.
 You will take these for four to six weeks after surgery.

 When to Call

 Redness, warmth or foul-smelling drainage from the incision site.

 Fever over 100.5° F for 2 readings taken 4 hours apart.